CirroBuild/FrostiDocs/docs/reference/function/numeric.md

 description: Numeric function reference documentation.
 ---

+This page describes the available functions to assist with performing numeric calculations.

 ## abs

 `abs(value)` return the absolute value.
 The behavior of `abs` is as follows: